NormandErwan/Blogpaper/README.md

 You can download free images on sites like [Lorem Picsum](https://picsum.photos/) or [other](https://alternativeto.net/software/unsplash/).

-## Troubleshooting / FAQ

-- I can't generate the site.
-  - Problem: I have the error: `Problem: Building sites … ERROR Transformation failed: TOCSS: failed to transform "blogpaper.scss" (text/x-scss)`.
-  - Solution: [Reinstall Hugo](https://gohugo.io/getting-started/installing/), the *extended* version not the standard one.

-- I want to customize the CSS.
-  - Use your own CSS or SCSS files.
-Simply add the files in your `/assets/` folder.
+4. If you want to customize the CSS, simply add your CSS files in your `/assets/` folder.

     ```bash
     .
     └── assets
         └── css
             ├── custom1.css
-            ├── custom2.scss
+            ├── custom2.css
             └── ...
     ```